Explore Ancient Corinth & Historic Canal in Greece

 If you want to combine cultural sightseeing at Ancient Corinth with a beach holiday in Greece, Loutraki is an excellent option.
 It is a beach town located on the other side of the Corinth Canal within easy reach of the archaeological sites.
 Moreover, Loutraki is only 82 km from Athens!

-In addition to the beach, the seaside resort Loutraki features a thermal spa, waterfalls, mineral water, as well as a casino!
+In addition to the beach, the seaside resort Loutraki features a thermal spa, waterfalls, mineral water, and a casino!
 There is a thriving nightlife and a wide range of restaurants and bars.
 For hiking enthusiasts, there are also good hiking opportunities in the area, and you can visit the Saint Patapios Monastery, a still active monastery for nuns.
 It dates back to the 12th century, although the current monastery is from 1952.

 Read next: What are the Best Things to Do in Athens and Site of Colossus of Rhodes today